CCD Celebrates Student Success

 - Cum Laude ("with honor") – 3.50 to 3.749 cumulative GPA

 - Magna Cum Laude ("with great honor") – 3.75–3.99 cumulative GPA

 - Summa Cum Laude ("with highest honor") – 4.0 cumulative GPA

-CCD provides an opportunity for students to be recognized with Academic Honors, on a semester-by-semester basis.
-CCD has three recognized Academic Honors: Dean’s List, Vice President’s List, and President’s List.
-Students who qualify will receive a notation for that term on their official transcripts.
-Students must complete a minimum of 12 college-level credits during the semester to be eligible for this recognition.
+CCD provides an opportunity for you to be recognized with academic honors on a semester-by-semester basis.
+CCD has three recognized academic honors: Dean’s List, Vice President’s List and President’s List.
+When you qualify, you will receive a notation for that term on your official transcripts.
+You must complete a minimum of 12 college-level credits during the semester to be eligible for this recognition.
 Developmental courses are not included in the calculation for semester honors.